Jattir: Hebrew Bible

 Some 400 years later, the Book of Kings mentions that King David shared a portion of the war booty from his battle with the Amalekites with the elders of Yattir (1 Samuel 30:27).

 Onomasticon

-In the early-4th century CE, Greek scholar Eusebius mentioned the town twice in his Onomasticon: “Ietheira is now a very large village in the interior of Daroma, situated near Malaatha", and later, "It is now the very large village of Ietheira, about twenty miles from Eleutheropolis, wholly Christian, in the inner Daroma, near Malatha.”
+In the early-4th century CE, Greek scholar Eusebius mentioned the town twice in his Onomasticon: "Ietheira is now a very large village in the interior of Daroma, situated near Malaatha", and later, "It is now the very large village of Ietheira, about twenty miles from Eleutheropolis, wholly Christian, in the inner Daroma, near Malatha."

 Madaba Map

 The town is depicted on the seventh-century Madaba Map.

+Khirbet 'Attir (ʿAttir)

+Khirbet 'Attir (Arabic: عتير), located about 5 km south of the town of as-Samuʿ in the Hebron Governorate, was a small Palestinian village that was depopulated during the 1948 Arab–Israeli War.

+In 1838, Edward Robinson and noted Attir as a ruin located southwest of el-Khulil.

+The 1870s Survey of Western Palestine reported that Khurbet Attir contained “foundations, and heaps of stones,” together with “a great many caves, a ruined masonry tomb, and several fallen pillar-shafts and cisterns.”
+The surveyors also noted a kubbeh at the ruin and remains of a large building with four courses of walling still visible, as well as a large oil-press cut in the hillside below.

+The site today lies within the internationally recognized boundaries of Israel.
+It was historically known for its fertile lands stretching towards the northern Negev.

+1948 and aftermath

+The village lands were occupied during the 1948 war.
+Unlike many other depopulated villages, no Israeli settlement was immediately established on ʿAttir’s land, although later development in the area included the forestation of pine and cypress groves.
+Following the construction of the Israeli separation barrier in the 2000s, the site became entirely isolated and access has since been restricted.

 Archeological site

 Jattir was identified by Edward Robinson with Khirbet Attir (Horvat Yattir), southwest of Hebron in the West Bank.
 Félix-Marie Abel noted that there are visible Roman and Byzantine remnants at the site, including a church; moreover, he wrote that the site dominates its surroundings.

 A series of excavations was conducted at the site between 1995 and 1999.
 It appears that the site have been occupied during the Chalcolithic period, the Early Bronze Age, the Iron Age (starting from the 7 century BCE), the Persian period, Hellenistic period, and up until the Mamluk period.
 Two Byzantine churches were excavated on the site.
 The settlement appears to have been destroyed at the end of the Bar Kokhba revolt.